MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet9?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Plastic Recycling from around the World**

+According to Environmental Protection Agency report, Americans recycle around 35% of the waste they create.
+Many European countries on the other hand have developed successful recycling programs.
+Austria having the highest recycling rate of about 63%.
+But, on the other hand most of the developing nations do not have a formal waste disposal system.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet10?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Plastic Fate in United States**

+In 2015, 34.5 million tons of plastic waste was generated in the U.S. with 26 million tons landfilled.
+5.4 million tons ended up being combusted for energy while only 3.1 million tons was recycled.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet11?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+According to the microplastic ocean data analysis, it is not far behind when plastic enters our food chain and on our plates!

+One of the best solutions to plastic pollution, is just **PREVENTION!**

 You can use the [editor on GitHub](https://github.com/MakeMyLifeEasy/try/edit/master/README.md) to maintain and preview the content for your website in Markdown files.